What Causes Spontaneous Bleeding in Varicose Veins?

 The best way to prevent spontaneous bleeding from varicose veins is to treat the underlying cause.
 That means seeking treatments that remove or seal off the damaged vein.
 One study of 14 varicose vein patients experiencing bleeding concluded that surgical removal of the vein, or closing it off with sclerosing agent in a minor surgical procedure, effectively eliminated bleeding incidences.

 At Vein911, we offer a full range of treatment options for varicose veins and spider veins.
 Each is performed by experienced professionals in a caring, comfortable setting.
 These therapies are performed with minimal anesthesia on an outpatient basis, and after the procedure, you should be able to resume your normal daily activities immediately.
-If you’d like to know more, contact our office for a telemedicine consultation.
+If you’d like to know more, contact the Vein911 Vein Treatment Center for a telemedicine consultation.